NickCalabs/nickcalabs.github.io/_posts/Productivity/2017-11-13-Budget-Your-Time.markdown

 <p>The kicker using this method — besides putting everything in a scheduled and structured system assuring they’ll all get done — is that you can actually binge TV and surf the web aimlessly.
 You have the right to <em>waste</em> time as long as you’re <em>wasting</em> it in the slots that you’re comfortable with. </p>

-<p>You’ll feel so much better spending three hours watching movies if you knew that you planned ahead for it in the beginning of the day an that you can afford to spend that time watching a movie than if you just let the movie happen to you without planning for it in the first place. </p>
+<p>You’ll feel so much better spending three hours watching movies if you knew that you planned ahead for it in the beginning of the day and that you can afford to spend that time watching a movie than if you just let the movie happen to you without planning for it in the first place. </p>

 <p>When you’re budgeting time, you don’t completely cut out all the little (reasonable) luxuries like going out to eat every so often or attending the theatre.
 However, when you know you can allocate $100 that month to some frivolous activity because you planned for it, it’s okay.
 Tracking the money is the most important part and allows you to keep your finances up to date and in order.
 Tracking your time the same way allows you to not waste it and assures nothing falls through the cracks. </p>